rocky-linux/documentation/docs/gemstones/RL9_network_manager.md

 * Device names stay fixed even if you add or remove hardware, because no re-enumeration takes place.
 * Defective hardware can be seamlessly replaced.

-In RHEL 9 and the corresponding community version operating systems, consistent device naming is enabled by default (disabling is not supported).
+In RHEL 9 and the corresponding community version operating systems, consistent device naming is enabled by default.
 The `udev` device manager will generate device names according to the following scheme:

 | Scheme  | Description | Example     |
 |---------|-------------|-------------|